dzek69/bottom-line/README.md

 - `safe` - runs function and returns its result or default value if function throws an error

 ### Flow related
+- `later` - create a promise you can resolve later, outside of Promise constructor
 - `mapAsync` - map an array asynchronously if sync version blocks your event loop for too long
 - `noop` - do nothing
 - `rethrow` - throw given value